-Terrorism & counterterrorism, forced migration, countering violent extremism (CVE), international security, the Middle East, the Kurdish issue, and conflict resolution.
+Terrorism & counterterrorism, online extremism, cybercrime, cyberterrorism, countering violent extremism (CVE), international security, the Middle East, the Kurdish issue, and conflict resolution.

-His research interests include terrorism & counterterrorism, countering violent extremism (CVE), conflict resolution, the Kurdish issue, and forced migration.
+His research interests include terrorism & counterterrorism, cybercrime, cyberterrorism, online extremism, countering violent extremism (CVE), conflict resolution, the Kurdish issue, illicit networks and money laundering, and forced migration.
 In his research, he examined four terrorist organizations: ISIS, Al Qaeda, Hezbollah, and the Kurdish Worker’s Party (PKK).
 He also conducted research in Europe, focusing on diaspora radicalization.
 Part of his research included interviewing convicted terrorists and disintegrated and de-radicalized individuals.

 He co-authored the NATO- George Mason University joint workshop, titled "Post-ISIS Era" Regional and Global Implications" which was held on September 6-8, 2019 in Washington D.C.
 More than 40 speakers from 14 countries participated in the NATO Advanced Research Workshop.